abdibrokhim/ai-coding-interviewer/TUTORIAL.md

 </>
 ```

-Here's how the notification card looks like:
+Here's how the notification card looks like.
+It's on the top-right corner of the screen:

 ![Notification card](public/app/notification_card.png)